 Alexandria Virginia

-Like the rest of Northern Virginia and Central Maryland, modern Alexandria has been influenced by its proximity to the U.S. capital.
-It is largely populated by professionals working in the federal civil service, in the U.S. military, or for one of the many private companies which contract to provide services to the federal government.
-One of Alexandria's largest employers is the U.S. Department of Defense.
-Another is the Institute for Defense Analyses.
-In 2005, the United States Patent and Trademark Office moved to Alexandria, and in 2017, so did the headquarters of the National Science Foundation.
+Like the rest of Northern Virginia and Central Maryland, present-day Alexandria has been influenced by its proximity to the U.S. capital.
+It is largely populated by professionals working in the federal civil service, in the U.S. military, or for one of the many private companies which contract to provide services to the U.S. federal government.
+The city's largest employers include the U.S. Department of Defense and the Institute for Defense Analyses.
+Alexandria is the highest-income independent city in Virginia.

 According to archaeologists' estimates, a succession of indigenous peoples began to occupy the Chesapeake and Tidewater region about 3,000 to 10,000 years ago.
 Various Algonquian-speaking peoples inhabited the lands in the Potomac River drainage area since at least the early 14th century.